Richard C. Lord

 Dr. Lord's research contributions were in the infrared and Raman spectroscopy of polyatomic molecules.
 He is considered a pioneer in the use of infrared radiation for the study of molecular structure and is widely recognized for contributions made to the interpretation of the infrared spectra of molecules in terms of their vibrational motion, and also to our understanding of the cohesion of molecules by means of hydrogen bonding.
 He developed experimental procedures for working in the infrared region.
 His achievements include the observation and interpretation of Coriolis-activated forbidden vibrational transitions, the synthesis and complete vibrational analysis of a large number of deuterated molecules, and the discovery and exploitation of the anomalous far infrared spectra of ring molecules.
 Toward the end of his career he became interested in biomolecules.
 His studies of the laser Raman spectra of proteins and nucleic acids opened a new field of research.

-Dr. Lord received the Presidential Certificate of Merit in 1948, and the Award in Spectroscopy from the Pittsburgh Spectroscopy Society in 1966 and was made an honorary member of the Society of Applied Spectroscopy in 1967.
-He served as a member and president (1967-61) of the Commission of Molecular Spectroscopy of the International Union of Pure and Applied Chemistry, and was president of the Optical Society of America (1964), and received the Lippincott Medal from them in 1976.
+Dr. Lord received the Presidential Certificate of Merit in 1948, the Award in Spectroscopy from the Pittsburgh Spectroscopy Society in 1966, and was made an honorary member of the Society of Applied Spectroscopy in 1967.
+He served as a member and president (1967-61) of the Commission of Molecular Spectroscopy of the International Union of Pure and Applied Chemistry, and was president of The Optical Society in 1964, and received the Lippincott Award from them in 1976.
 He was also a fellow of the American Academy of Arts and Sciences.
 He served as a consultant with the Central Research Department of the du Pont Company from 1948 to 1980.